jetafese/btor2mlir-2/README.md

 On the other hand, to see the generated AST for our btor2 example, run this: `~/llvm-project/build/bin/btor2mlir-ch2  -emit=ast`

-Keep in mind that we are currently using a release build, as opposed to a debug build.
-This readme will be updated when that has been set up.
+Keep in mind that we are currently using a debug build in the provided run script for development purposes